Cyber Insurance

 Cybersecurity insurance covers your incident response costs associated with data breaches and cyberattacks, including the cost of recovering important data and hiring legal representation.

-There are two types of cyber liability insurance coverage: first-party coverage and third-party coverage.
+There are two types of cyber insurance coverage: first-party coverage and third-party coverage.

-Most businesses need first-party cyber liability insurance to defend against their own cyber risks, especially if they handle personally identifiable information (PII) for customers.
+Most businesses need first-party cyber coverage to defend against their own cyber risks, especially if they handle personally identifiable information (PII) for customers.

 Companies that are responsible for their clients' cybersecurity would need third-party cyber liability insurance to provide legal protection from client lawsuits.

-First-party cyber liability insurance, sometimes called data breach insurance, covers costs related to a data breach or cyberattack that directly impacts your business.
+First-party cyber insurance coverage, sometimes called data breach insurance, covers costs related to a data breach or cyberattack that directly impacts your business.

-You can often add this coverage to your general liability insurance.
-It’s recommended for businesses that collect personal information, such as customer credit card numbers or email addresses.
+Small business owners can often add this coverage to their general liability insurance.
+It’s recommended for businesses that collect personal information, such as customer email addresses or credit card numbers.

 Purple check mark